OpenPrinting/pappl-retrofit/README.md

   PPD for a printer or checking which PDLs (Page Description Languages) the printer supports.

-- An included test Printer Application allows to easily check whether a CUPS driver works inside a Printer Application.
-Simply install the driver normally (into the system's conventionally installed CUPS) and the test Printer Application looks for the driver's files in the usual CUPS directories.
-It also serves as example to create your own driver-retro-fitting Printer Application.
+- Thw included Legacy Printer Application allows to easily check whether a CUPS driver works inside a Printer Application.
+Simply install the driver normally (into the system's conventionally installed CUPS) and the Legacy Printer Application looks for the driver's files in the usual CUPS directories.
+It can also be used to make classically installed printer drivers available to the CUPS Snap, especially proprietary legacy drivers which do not exist in a Snap in the Snap Store.
+In addition it serves as example to create your own driver-retro-fitting Printer Application.

 ### Remark